-Prerequisites: AUT201, AUT202, and reading proficiency Automotive Heating and Air Conditioning Systems involves the study of the heating systems, the mechanical refrigeration systems, and the electrical vacuum control systems used on automobiles.
-The knowledge gained in this class will help the student prepare for the National Institute for Automotive Service Excellence (ASE) heating and air conditioning test.
+Automotive Heating and Air Conditioning Systems involves the theory and operation of the heating systems, the mechanical refrigeration systems, and the electrical and vacuum control systems used on automobiles.
+Completion of this course will prepare students for employment in the automotive field and to take the National Institute for Automotive Service Excellence (ASE) Heating and Air Conditioning (A7) test.
 (S)